ADD CONDITION

 What is Ultimate CM Cream used for?

-Ultimate CM Cream is used for the temporary relief of minor aches and pains of sore muscles and joints, including backaches, arthritis, strains, bruises, and sprains.
+Ultimate CM Cream is used for the temporary relief of minor aches and pains of sore muscles and joints, including conditions like backaches, arthritis, strains, bruises, and sprains.

 How should I apply Ultimate CM Cream?

 For adults and children 2 years of age or older, apply to the affected area no more than 3 to 4 times a day.
-For children under 2 years of age, consult a doctor.
+For children under 2 years, consult a doctor.

 Are there any warnings for using Ultimate CM Cream?